sergeiudris/deathstar.lab/docs/design/design.md

 - in other words, we don't replay ops, we have a database (kvstore or docs store or higher abstraction) that we sync and load into memory without knowing how exacly it changed
 - to create tournament and other processes, we'd have to load the db (maybe wait for it to sync), then iterate over every torunament/game/scenario we're in (according to db) and create procs for that
 - but for the game state, we'd use replay (again, we want and in theory we should), and we naturally need replay capability
-- so it's a different picture: we are not replaying app and lobby states, but syncing process creation to the map (on every change)
+- so it's a different picture: we are not replaying app and lobby states, but syncing process creation to the map (on every change)</s>
+- no, what we want is what kafka has with topics + ktables or crux has witl eventlog and db: both eventlog and resulting(derived) state persisted on disk, and on start of the app we continue
+- so we could remove that state and replay from start, but can simply continue
+- so let's think what can be done now with orbitdb kvstore and eventlog in that regard or whcih to use if kafka/crux solution is out of reach